manoj-codes/remoteverseview10/README.md

 * OTHER COMMANDS WILL BE DOCUMENTED SOON

 ## Libraries
-Initial implementation uses Jquery and Jquery Mobile.
-Future implemenation with a modern UI framework like bootstrap
+Initial implementation uses Jquery and Bootstrap.
+Future implemenation with a modern UI framework like react JS

 ## Contact
 Please email verseview@gmail.com for any questions, comments or suggestions.
 Thank you very much for your support in making VerseVIEW better.